bkocis/cloud-miniproject-01/README.md

 # Building and deploying flask apps using Jenkins and Kubernetes

-This repo is for exercise only and contain Jenkinsfiles for dockerizing and running flask apps in various ways.
+This repo is for exercise only and contains Jenkinsfiles for dockerizing and running flask apps in various ways.
 The repo has multiple branches for various scenarios:

 - __branch test-docker__
 	The Jenkins builds the dokcer image, and runs it on the same instance.
 In this case the last stage is open untill the build is not stopped.
 The app can be available from the public address url of the instance and the defined port.